enGMzizo/copy-dynamodb-table/README.md

       tableName: 'destination_table_name', // required
     },
     log: true, // default false
-    create : true // create destination table if not exist }, function (err, result) {
+    create : true, // create destination table if not exist
+    continuousBackups: 'copy' // if 'copy' it will match the point in time backups from the source }, function (err, result) {
     if (err) {